Canada's grocery chains stocked with tomato products connected to Chinese forced labour | CBC News

 Even the Italian suppliers of store-brand products for Canada's most recognized grocers — Loblaws, Sobeys and Whole Foods — were found to be purchasing tomatoes from the Xinjiang region, although the grocers say no Chinese tomatoes are in their products.

-One grocery chain, Whole Foods, has removed its store brand 365 Double Concentrated Tomato Paste off store shelves "out of an abundance of caution" after Marketplace provided information about their supplier.
+One grocery chain, Whole Foods, has removed its store brand 365 Double Concentrated Tomato Paste from store shelves "out of an abundance of caution" after Marketplace provided information about their supplier.

 "It's troubling," said Amélie Nguyen, head of the International Centre for Workers' Solidarity, a Quebec non-governmental organization.
 "People should know where the products come from, they should be able to make choices about the food products they buy."